 Please send any comments, questions, or concerns to email@example.com.
 For more information on national AMWA advocacy initiatives, visit AMWA’s Advocacy Main Page, view Position Statements to learn where AMWA stands on the issues, and AMWA’s past Letters and Amici.
+Our Student Newsletter will also keep you up to date on monthly current events and advocacy resources.
 Thank you!

 Contact your Congressional and State Representatives, at the same time, through this simple online message form.
 Let them know that you stand with AMWA on important issues!

 For advice on how best to write your congresspeople, including email templates, check out these resources from the American Psychological Association here.

 Visit Raising Women’s Voices for the Health Care We Need, a national initiative working to make sure women’s voices are heard and women’s concerns are addressed as policymakers put the new health reform law into action.
 RWV was founded by the Avery Institute for Social Change, the National Women’s Health Networ, and the MergerWatch Project of Community Catalyst.